MotasemAlfarra/Data_Dependent_Randomized_Smoothing/README.md

 filename (str, optional): name of the file of the saved thetas.

 For further details, please check the examples in `ddsmoothing/scripts`.

+## Citation

 If you use this repo, please cite us:
 ```
 @article{DBLP:journals/corr/abs-2012-04351,
   author    = {Motasem Alfarra and